Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "N"
+  Begins with the letter "K"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "D"
+  Ends with the letter "R"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A member of a society or class who herd animals from pasture to pasture with no fixed home.
+  A fermented milk drink from the Caucasus and Eastern Europe, similar to yogurt but more liquidy.
 </details>

 ## ANSWER